MozamelJawad/Budget-app/README.md

 ### Setup <a name="setup"></a>

-In order to use this project..
+To use this project.
 Clone this repository to your desired folder by:

 - https://github.com/MozamelJawad/Budget-app.git